The Tax Audit Becomes the Risk Model

 The IRS Compliance Data Warehouse privacy assessment is unusually clear about the substrate.
 It says AI models developed using CDW data can predict taxpayer risk of noncompliance, identify potential audit issues, or detect fraud, and that these models use historical taxpayer data showing patterns in reporting, service outcomes, and audit outcomes for training.
 It also says project teams are responsible for reliability, bias, drift, and validation work.

 Historical data is not neutral memory.
 It contains underfunded enforcement priorities, correspondence failures, documentation burdens, old model choices, changing law, and the uneven ability of taxpayers to respond.
 It may contain genuine noncompliance.
 It may also contain the shadow of who was easiest to audit, easiest to reach, easiest to scare into silence, or easiest to close by default.
+A selection model that learns from this record needs data governance, not just predictive accuracy.

 The Governance Standard